-- OEFV is billed by Texas Health Steps providers on the same day as the Texas Health Steps medical checkup. - OEFV must be billed concurrently with a Texas Health Steps medical checkup utilizing CPT code 99429 with U5 modifier. - Documentation must include all components of the OEFV.
-[MCO may describe components]. - Texas Health Steps providers must assist Members with establishing a Main Dental Home (see Attachment D) and document Member's Main Dental Home choice in the Members' file.
+- OEFV is billed by Texas Health Steps providers on the same day as the Texas Health Steps medical checkup. - OEFV must be billed concurrently with a Texas Health Steps medical checkup utilizing CPT code 99429 with U5 modifier. - Documentation must include all components of the OEFV. - Texas Health Steps providers must assist Members with establishing a Main Dental Home (see Attachment D) and document Member's Main Dental Home choice in the Members' file.